vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 Once an update is detected, a GitHub issue should be created in the TCE GitHub repository.
 This issue will be used to inform humans that a package is available for update and to track the changes.
 Along with the issue, a branch will be created to contain the updated files.
 The name of the branch will follow a convention such as `update-<package-name>-to-<new-version>`.

+#### New Version Creation

 With a branch to work on, actual updates and testing can be performed.
 The first bits to update are the package directories and their contents.
-The oldest version of the package will now be deprecated.
-The directory containing the old version will be deleted from the repository.
+A new directory with its name as the latest version will be created.
+As a starting point, all of the files and content from the previous version should be copied into the new direectory.
+The `vendir.yaml` will be updated to the new version. `vendir sync` and `kbld` shall be run and lock files will be updated.
+Other files that store version information which can be updated in a programmatic fashion should be updated to reflect the new version at this time.

+#### Old Version Cleanup

+Cleanup and remove old versions of the package.
+If there are already 3 versions of the package, delete the oldest according to us maintaining N-2 versions.
 References to this old version will also be deleted from the `main` channel package repository.

-A directory representing the new version will be created by copying the contents from the current version.
-The `vendir.yaml` will be updated to the new version. `vendir sync` and `kbld` shall be run and lock files will be updated.
-Other files that store version information should be updated the reflect the new version at this time.
+> Even though the directory is being deleted, it will still be available for reference in source control.
+The package for that version will also still be available in the OCI registry.

-Validation
+#### Basic Validation

-Validation can occur at this point.
+Basic validation of the pacakge can occur at this point.
 The first and easiest test that can be performed is to check that the overlays still work.
 A run of `ytt` with the current overlays and `value.yaml` file shall be performed.
 If the result is a success, further validation and the automated process can continue.
 If the result is a failure, the upstream files have changed and are now incompatible with the current overlays.
 Human intervention is now required to adjust the overlays for the process to continue.

-Assuming that the At the moment, there is no further validation or automated testing available for TCE packages.
+Assuming that the at the moment, there is no further validation or automated testing available for TCE packages.
 When implemented, there should be a hook at this point to trigger test execution.